Nkeirouka Ezekh: Career

 At the 2006 Winter Olympics, in Turin, Italy, she was part of Ludmila Privivkova's team.
 A year later her team won the 2006 European Curling Championships.
 She also represented Russia in the 2010 Vancouver Olympics as second on Privivkova's team.

-In 2014, Ezekh served as the alternate on the Anna Sidorova team at the 2014 World Women's Curling Championship, held from March 15 to 23 in Saint John, New Brunswick, Canada.
+In 2014, Ezekh served as the alternate on the Anna Sidorova team at the 2014 World Women's Curling Championship, held from 15 to 23 March in Saint John, New Brunswick, Canada.
 The team finished the round robin with an 8–3 record, earning the third seed in the playoffs.
 Russia lost to Team Korea in the 3 vs. 4 playoff game, but in a rematch the following day Ezekh and her teammates defeated the Korean team to win the bronze medal.
 It was the first medal for Russia in the history of the world women's curling championships.

 The team then followed up with bronze medals at both the 2015 and 2016 world women's curling championships, and a gold medal at the 2015 European Curling Championships in the meantime.
 They just narrowly missed playing for gold for the first time at the 2016 Worlds, losing to Japan's Satsuki Fujisawa on the last shot of the semifinal.
 The team then defeated Canada's Chelsea Carey for their third straight bronze.
 Team Sidorova made their first World Championship final at the 2017 Worlds, but settled for silver after losing to Canada's Rachel Homan 8–3 in the final.

 Personal life

-Her father is of Nigerian Igbo descent, and her mother of Chuvash.
+Her father is of Nigerian Igbo descent, and her mother is Chuvash.